A-BartKow/Azure-Project-Rebrickable/README.md

 The data from `cleansed` container on `rebrickabledevadlsgen2` is initially loaded to `Rebrickabledevsqldw.dbo` temporary schema.
 Later on it is being loaded to `Rebrickabledevsqldw.Rebrickable` schema as part of SQL script.

-The whole SQL script for designing and loading the data to `Rebrickabledevsqldw.Rebrickable` schema is published in /synapse/sqlscript/Rebrickable-SLQ DW design.json file in this repository.
+The whole SQL script for designing and loading the data (including some additional features set up as column-level and row-leve security) to `Rebrickabledevsqldw.Rebrickable` schema is published in /synapse/sqlscript/Rebrickable-SLQ DW design.json file in this repository.

 ### Querying data in SQL Server Management Studio
 Following screenshot is showing the database content of `Rebrickabledevsqldw` which is avaliable for querying the data: